formkit/docs-content/getting-started/what-is-formkit.md

 ## Introduction

 FormKit is far more than a UI library.
-It is a _form building framework_ for Vue developers that makes authoring high quality production-ready forms faster, more accessible, with better DX and UX, and less code.
+It is a comprehensive _form building framework_ for Vue developers that makes authoring high quality production-ready forms faster, more accessible, with better DX and UX, and less code.
 It is easy to learn, and ships with production-ready features like inputs, validation rules, and submission/error handling.

 ::VideoCard
 ---